Marielle Jaffe

+In film, Jaffe had a lead ensemble role in What About Love (2024).
+She also had supporting roles in Scream 4 (2011) and Higher Power (2018).
+In television, Jaffe had a recurring role on the ABC Family series The Secret Life of the American Teenager (2012–2013).

 Background

-Jaffe was born in Valencia, Santa Clarita, California.
-She made her feature film debut as Aphrodite Girl in the 2010 film Percy Jackson & the Olympians: The Lightning Thief.
+Jaffe made her feature film debut as one of the Aphrodite Girls in the 2010 film Percy Jackson & the Olympians: The Lightning Thief.
 In April 2011, she landed a supporting role in Wes Craven's slasher film Scream 4, playing Olivia Morris.

 Later that year she played the wife of Taylor Lautner's character in Funny or Die's spoof, Field of Dreams 2: Lockout.
 She participated with another Funny or Die short, Hollywood Takes a Stand Against Planking.
 She landed a recurring role on ABC Family's hit TV show The Secret Life of the American Teenager as "Clementine".
-Her most recent credit is the role of Tanner Tarlton in What About Love, still in post-production at this writing.
+Her most recent credit is the role of Tanner Tarlton in What About Love.